SyMelin/MelinSylvie_14_react_component_library/README.md

 **Redux Requirements:** Redux is managing the application's state and uses { createSlice } from '@reduxjs/toolkit'.
 So be sure the component is compatible with the state management implementation of your project.

-The component works like a modal and can be customized through the modal's content and CSS.
+The component works like a modal and can be customised through the modal's content and CSS.
 The component is CSS free.
 So you can customise it at your convinience.

 The codebase is available at: https://github.com/SyMelin/MelinSylvie_14_react_component_library.git